UWMRO/uwmro.github.io/_pages/checklist.md

 21. ____ **Take your images.**  Remember to watch the lines when slewing, and go outside and check the sky on a regular basis.

-22. ____ **At the end of the night, shutdown the camera and close Evora.** Select *Shutdown* in *MRO Camera Controls*.
+22. ____ **At the end of the night, shutdown the camera.** Select *Shutdown* in *MRO Camera Controls*.

 13. ____ **Cover and park the telescope.**  Use the *Go to Cover Position* button and carefully replace the telescope covers.
-Then press *Go to Park* to move the telescope back to the parked (zenith) position.
+The 30" cover no longer fits into the tube, that's okay.
+Use *Go to Park* to move the telescope back to the parked (zenith) position.

-14. ____ **Turn off the telescope.**  Use the key on the telescope's RA skirt.
+14. ____ **Turn off the telescope.**  Turn off motor power with the key on the telescope's RA skirt.
+Most equipment in the telescope's mount will remain powered on, but the F1's motor board status lights should "go into blinky".

 15. ____ **Close the dome.**  Rotate the dome to its home position.
 Plug in both cables and close the shutters.
 The lower shutter must be fully closed before the upper shutter reaches it.
 The upper shutter will stop automatically when it's fully closed.
 Unplug both cables.

-## Leaving the Observatory
-When you get ready to leave the observatory, first clean up:

-1. Carefully put away any books, games, and all LPs.

-2. Wash any dishes or other kitchen items you have used.
+## Departure Checklist

+Carefully go through these lists of tasks, which keep the telescope and the observatory safe and in working order.
+MRO users are liable for any and all damages to the equipment caused by failure to properly follow these guidelines.

+1. ____ **Secure the Telescope.** It should already be secured, but double-check that telescope motor power is off (with the key, lights will be "blinky") and Evora has been shutdown.
+If you haven't already, now is a good time to take a copy of your data.

+2. ____ **Clean the Observatory.** Aim to leave the observatory cleaner than you found it.
+If you took anything out, make sure it's put away.

-3. Clean the restrooms and dayroom.
+Clean the restrooms and dayroom.
 This is not an option!
 Toilets and sinks need to be cleaned before you leave.
 Floors need to be swept.
 Try to leave the observatory cleaner than it was when you arrived!

-4. Measure the water level and write a log entry for your departure.
-Note if the next group should plan to restock any paper products, etc.

 5. Collect the garbage and all recyclable goods and take them back with you.
 You may deposit your trash and all recycling in appropriate bins located in the Physics/Astronomy loading dock.
 Remember that there are trash cans in the restrooms which need to be emptied!

-Then carefully go through these lists of tasks which keep the telescope and the observatory safe and in working order.
-Please note that MRO users are liable for any and all damages to the equipment caused by failures to properly follow these guidelines; violations of MRO policies will be reviewed by the MRO Director for possible corrective measures.

-### Telescope Items:
-1. Confirm that the telescope power is off--check the key on the RA skirt.

-2. Confirm that the camera is shutdown.

-3. Confirm that you have a copy of your data.

-### Observatory Items:
+3.____ **Secure the Observatory.**

+4. Measure the water level and write a log entry for your departure.
+Note if the next group should plan to restock any paper products, etc.

 1. Turn off the water pump circuit breaker.

 1. Unplug small appliances (toaster, space heaters, coffee maker, etc.)